-The association created a “Women’s Council” made up of leaders and VIPs from the world of business, the media, and the worlds of culture and politics.
+The association created a “Women’s Council” composed of leaders and key figures from the business community, the media, the worlds of culture, digital technology, science and politics.
+It is chaired by Laurence Parisot, founding member of our movement.

 Together they have a well-stocked address book, which can be consulted where necessary to help events or conference organizers identify women experts and relevant speakers on a variety of topics.